 Meagreness in Utilization of Natural Resources

 Nepal has favorable geography for various metallic and non-metallic minerals like limestone, talc, clay red, granite, marble, gold, coal, iron magnesite, cobalt, pyrite, etc. Although there is the availability of lots of minerals, extensive exploration is yet to be done.
-The contribution of this sector in the Nepalese economy is only 0.55% which is really low in spite of its availability.
 About 44.74% of Nepal's land is covered by forests which is a good source of herbs, timber, medicinal plants and can also help to foster the tourism industry which in turn can increase the economy of Nepal.
 But unfortunately, due to excessive exploitation of forests and their goods, the country is lagging behind.

 The road network, its cost, and the feasibility of transportation projects are highly influenced by land features such as mountains and valleys.
 Highways and railways tend to be impeded by grades higher than 3% and 1% respectively.
 Hence, topography can cause a convergence of routes that can impose a certain degree of centrality and make the accessible location a trade center which is a major issue in today's time.
 Due to the absence of road transportation, remote areas of the country have accessibility issues for the development of infrastructures like health posts, drinking water facilities, electricity, internet & many more.